KatieHill-Fr-Gr/DayTripper/README.md

 ## About

-DayTripper is a blogging app where users can search and upload itineraries for their favourite destinations.
+DayTripper is a blogging app where users can view and upload itineraries for their favourite destinations.
 Each itinerary is for one day only (e.g. 24 hours in Milan) with recommendations for what to see and do (including where to eat and how to get around).
 The itineraries are tried and tested by fellow travellers (unlike AI-generated ideas) and can include local knowledge, anecdotes, and tips for those who like to stray off the beaten track.

 You can try it out here: https://daytripper-itinerary-planner.netlify.app/